 - Arlin Ortiz, illustrator – one of the most enjoyable game and fantasy-inspired artists I know.
 Also check out his monster pamphlets and related maps.

-- Fuck Yeah Brutalism (architecture) – a delicious architecture blog dedicated to raw concrete and the petrified dreams of a concrete modernist space age.
+- Fuck Yeah Brutalism (defunct) – a delicious architecture blog dedicated to raw concrete and the petrified dreams of a concrete modernist space age.

 - Dyson’s Dodecahedron – Many maps, very well known.

-- Le Chaudron Chromatique – not updating recently, but Cedric Plante offers a distinctive style all his own that seems to hail from a strange dream time rendered in ball-point pens.
+- Le Chaudron Chromatique – Evelyn brings a distinctive style all her own that seems to hail from a strange dream time rendered in ball-point pens.

 - Sword Peddler – great maps and Cecil Howe is making some of the coolest hex art around.

 - Questing Beast provides some of the best YouTube reviews in the OSR.